Parsa307/AmongUsModMenu/README.md

 Floating mod menu for Among Us Mod Menu, requires Android Studio Doesn't compile with AIDE!

+Offsets are outdated!
+I would update them If I had any free time!

 Bugs might be included so yeah, I would fix them.
 If i find any!

 # Credits